If you’ve noticed prescription drug prices increasing dramatically over the past few years, you’re not alone.

 The cost of prescription drugs has doubled

-According to a study on pricing trends released by the AARP, the average cost of a year’s supply of a prescription drugs doubled to more than $11,000 over the last 7 years.
+According to a study on pricing trends released by the AARP, the average cost of a year’s supply of a prescription drugs doubled to more than $11,000 from the start of the decade.
 This amounts to about 75% of the average Social Security benefit.
 The AARP also found — unfortunately — that these price increases will only continue to climb.

 “If these trends continue, more and more Americans will simply be unable to afford the medications that they need to get and stay healthy,” said Debra Whitman, AARP’s chief public policy officer.